tarpn/tarpn-battery-backup-deluxe/README.md

 Three p-channel mosfet switches are utilized to connect various loads to one of two DC power sources.
 Loads connected to the "L" terminal are either connected to the Power Supply "S" via S1, the Battery "B" via S2, or they are disconnected.
-A separate lower-current switch S3 is used for critical loads, such as a RaspberryPi or other low power control circuit.
+A separate low power switch S3 is used for critical loads, such as a RaspberryPi or other low power control circuits.

 S1 and S2 are high powered DPAK mosfets with a very low on-resistance.